MicrosoftDocs/customer-insights/ci-docs/activities.md

 1. Select **Next**.

-1. In the **Relationship** step, if a relationship between this activity entity and the selected source customer entity already exists, the relationship displays.
-Otherwise, select **Add relationship** to connect your activity data to its corresponding customer record.
+1. In the **Relationship** step, select **Add relationship** to connect your activity data to its corresponding customer record.
 This step visualizes the connection between entities.

    - **Foreign key from entity**: Field in your activity entity that will be used to establish a relationship with another entity.
    - **To entity name**: Corresponding source customer entity with which your activity entity will be in relationship.
 You can only relate to source customer entities that are used in the data unification process.
    - **Relationship name**: Name identifying the relationship between entities.
+If a relationship between this activity entity and the selected source customer entity already exists, the relationship name is read-only.

    :::image type="content" source="media/Activity_Wizard2.PNG" alt-text="Define the entity relationship.":::